Danselem/appliance_pred/README.md

 `predict_test.py` is the predict script for model prediction.

+`Pipfile` and `Pipfile.lock` are files to reproduce the environment.

 # Docker
 The `Dockerfile` contains how to containerize the code and environment to run the model.